sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

 ??? success "Answer"
     Nothing!
 You get the same message as before, saying that Snakemake did not run anything:

-    ```
+    ```sh
     Building DAG of jobs...
     Nothing to be done (all requested files are present and up to date).
     ```

     When you do not specify a target, the one selected by **default** is the **output of the first rule in the Snakefile**, here `results/first_step.txt` of rule `first_step`.
 While this behaviour may seem weird, it will prove very useful later!
 In this case, `results/first_step.txt` already exists from your previous runs, so Snakemake doesn't recompute anything.

-Now, let's try to understand how rule dependencies work in Snakemake.
+Let's try to better understand how rule dependencies work in Snakemake.

 #### Chaining rules

-The core principle of Snakemake's execution is to compute a **Directed Acyclic Graph (DAG)** that summarises **dependencies between all inputs and outputs** required to generate the final desired outputs.
+The core principle of Snakemake execution is to compute a **Directed Acyclic Graph (DAG)** that summarises **dependencies between all inputs and outputs** required to generate the final desired outputs.
 Starting from jobs generating final outputs, Snakemake checks whether required inputs exist.
 If they do not, it looks for a rule that generates these inputs.
 This process is repeated until all dependencies are resolved.
 This is why Snakemake is said to have a 'bottom-up' approach: it starts from last outputs and go back to first inputs.

 ??? bug "`MissingInputException`"
     `MissingInputException` is a common error in Snakemake.
 It means that Snakemake couldn't find a way to generate targets during DAG computation because an input file is missing.
 This is a case of **broken dependency** between rules.
 This error is often caused by typos in input or output paths (for example, output of rule `first_step` not matching input of rule `second_step`), so make sure to double-check them!